;

 But, it depends on who you ask if you’re trying to determine if it is gluten-free.

-• According to the National Institutes of Health and several Celiac organizations in the US, distilled alcohol is considered gluten-free because distillation removes the harmful gluten protein up to 20 ppm.
+• According to the National Institutes of Health and several Celiac organizations in the U.S., distilled alcohol is considered gluten-free because distillation removes the harmful gluten protein up to 20 ppm.

 • Opposite to that is the Alcohol and Tobacco Tax and Trade Bureau, which regulates alcoholic beverages in the U.S. Their policy is that beverages made from gluten grains cannot legally carry the gluten-free claim since gluten (or fragments of the gluten protein) remaining in such drinks may not be detected easily with current technology.

-That said, TTB Ruling 2020-2 states that producers can truthfully explain on their labels how the alcohol was manufactured to remove the gluten, as long as it also contains a disclaimer that the product may contain gluten and the labeling is prominent.
+TTB Ruling 2020-2 states that producers can truthfully explain on their labels how the alcohol was manufactured to remove the gluten, as long as it also contains a disclaimer that the product may contain gluten and the labeling is prominent.
 This advantage is that if an alcoholic drink contains a gluten-free label, you know that no gluten grain is used in any part of the manufacturing process.

 What the celiac disease experts say: